ethereum-optimism/Truffle-ERC20-Example/README.md

 ### OVM vs. EVM Incompatibilities

 Our goal is to bring the OVM as close to 100% compatibility with all existing Ethereum projects, but our software is still in an early stage.
-[This document](https://hackmd.io/elr0znYORiOMSTtfPJVAaA) will maintain the most up to date list of known incompatibilities between the OVM and EVM, along with our plans to fix them.
+[Our community hub docs](https://community.optimism.io/docs/protocol/evm-comparison.html) will maintain the most up to date list of known incompatibilities between the OVM and EVM, along with our plans to fix them.

 ### Wasn't that easy?

-The OVM provides a fresh new take on layer 2 development: it's identical to layer 1 development.
+The OVM provides a fresh new take on layer 2 development: it's _mostly_ identical to layer 1 development.
+However, there are a few differences that are worth noting, which you can read more about in our [EVM comparison documentation](https://community.optimism.io/docs/protocol/evm-comparison.html).
 No hoops, no tricks--the Ethereum you know and love, ready to scale up with L2.
 For more info on our progress and what's going on behind the scenes, you can follow us on [Twitter](https://twitter.com/optimismPBC).